Work With Us

 The expected pay range for this position is $4,000 per month

-A PhD in Human Resources or management is preferred.
+A PhD is preferred.
 A master’s degree in management or related fields is required.
-A CPHR designation is preferred.
-The candidate will have a broad knowledge of business and management subjects, including comprehensive knowledge of human resources management and strategic staffing.
+The candidate will have a broad knowledge of business and management subjects, including comprehensive knowledge of financial technology.
 The candidate will have demonstrated excellence in teaching.
 The candidate would ideally have relevant working experience in the same areas of expertise.

 The ideal candidate will have demonstrated excellence in and commitment to undergraduate teaching, ability to work independently, effective communication skills, the promise of educational development, and proven potential for creating innovative instructional environments in the undergraduate classroom for management/business students.
 Experience in curriculum development, course design, and other initiatives that advance the University’s ability to excel in its teaching and learning mandate is also an asset.